coderamen666/srd-v3.5-md/psionics/psionic-powers-g-p.md

 precipitates the creation of a demiplane.
 At first, the fledgling plane grows in radius at a rate of 1 foot per day to an initial maximum radius of 180 feet as it rapidly draws substance from the surrounding astral ectoplasm.
-Once the new demiplane reaches its maximum size, it doesn't really stop growing, but its growth rate decreases to only 1 foot per week (approximately a 50-foot increase in radius per year).
+Once the new demiplane reaches its maximum size, it doesn’t really stop growing, but its growth rate decreases to only 1 foot per week (approximately a 50-foot increase in radius per year).
 Once your demiplane is created, you can travel to it using *astral caravan*,